IB - International Baccalaureate (Etelä-Tapiolan lukio)

 For the most part, counselling is given as personal guidance during the whole three years.
 The themes for guidance focus on future study options and the application process, course choices during the Pre-DP year, subject choices for IB1 and general study guidance.

-Students can readily make an appointment with counsellors via Wilma event invitations or stopping by daily between 12:00-13:00 for responses to minor matters and quick questions.
+Students can make an appointment with counsellors via Wilma event invitations or stopping by daily between 12:00-13:00 for responses to minor matters and quick questions.

 To contact the guidance counsellor:

-pre-DP and IB2 students GC Kukka Tast, tel.
-043 824 6623, by Wilma-message or by email kukka.tast@opetus.espoo.fi
+pre-DP 25G and 24G students GC Laura Haajanen, tel. +358 43 8246623(ulkoinen linkki, avautuu uuteen ikkunaan), by Wilma-message or by email laura.haajanen@espoo.fi

 Ladattavat tiedostot